InfinityCandy/Data-Structures/README.md

 # Data-Structures
-Repository with my own implementation of data structures
+Repository with my own implementation of data structures.